What Is A Bar Spoon?

 If its practicality your looking for…look no further.
 The European bar spoon is characterised by a flat disc on one end and is a choice favourite of cocktails bars throughout the world.
-The flat disc has a variety of uses, it can be used for crushing soft ingredients like berries or sugar cubes, however, it’s no substitue for a quality muddler.
+The flat disc has a variety of uses, it can be used for crushing soft ingredients like berries or sugar cubes, however, it’s no substitute for a quality muddler.
 It’s also handy when used for layering cocktails, blending ingredients together, or ‘churning’ a drink involving crushed ice.

 American Bar Spoon

 Inexpensive, functional and does what you’d expect of a spoon – but not much more.
-The American bar spoon is easily recogniseable with a coloured rubber cap covering one end, serving no other purpose than to protect the bartenders hand.
+The American bar spoon is easily recognisable with a coloured rubber cap covering one end, serving no other purpose than to protect the bartenders hand.
 It’s a no thrills option, but reliable when it comes to the job of stirring.